Syllabus

 Exams

-We will not be giving a midterm or final exam in Spring 2024.
+We will not be giving a midterm or final exam in Fall 2024.

 Participation and Attendance

-We do not require students to attend class, and we won’t be taking attendance.
-If you need to miss class for any reason, you don’t need to tell us beforehand.
+While attending lectures is critical to success in the course, we will not be taking attendance in class.
+If you need to miss class for any reason, you do not need to tell us beforehand.
 That said, we like teaching and interacting with students, so please attend class and speak up.
 We welcome questions and discussion!

 Grading